mgcrowell/DVD-Bot/README.md

-# DVD - Discord Video Download
+# DVD - Discord Video Downloader
 A small Python-based bot to download iFunny videos and Instagram Reels in a Discord server.

 Commands: